R. Clarke Cooper

 R. Clarke Cooper is an American diplomat and combat veteran who served as the 19th Assistant Secretary of State for Political-Military Affairs from 2019 to 2021.
-Cooper is currently a Nonresident Senior Fellow with the Atlantic Council focusing on the Middle East.
+Cooper is currently a consultant and Distinguished Fellow with the Atlantic Council focusing on defense trade as well as the Middle East and Africa.
+He is also a Fellow of the Royal Society of Arts.

 Early life and career

 Cooper was born in New Mexico when his late father was assigned to the White Sands Missile Range.
 He was raised in North Florida where he attained the rank of Eagle Scout and served as student body president of Leon High School in Tallahassee, Florida.
-He earned a Bachelor of Science in history from Florida State University.
-There, he was senior class president, president of the Pi Kappa Phi fraternity, and rowed for the men's heavy weight crew.

-Immediately following graduation from FSU in 1994, Cooper joined the Washington, D.C. legislative staff of Florida Republican Congresswoman Ileana Ros-Lehtinen.
+Immediately following his undergraduate years, Cooper joined the Washington, D.C. legislative staff of Florida Republican Congresswoman Ileana Ros-Lehtinen.
 He then worked with her husband, former U.S. Attorney Dexter Lehtinen, as an agent for the Miccosukee Tribe.
 During these years, Cooper become involved in Republican Party politics and campaigns including serving as a national committeeman for the Young Republicans.